Creating a budget breakdown and sticking to a budget was and is by far the hardest part of gaining control of your finances.

-For us, we spent so much money outside of our budget that we ended up carrying balances on our credit cards and paying them off using next month’s paycheck.
+For us, we spent so much money outside of our budget that we ended up carrying balances on our credit cards.
+And then paying them off using next month’s paycheck.
 We have paid for date nights, bought gifts for our loved ones, bought clothes, and even things we didn’t need at all.

 Then we pulled the money from our savings to pay for it all without another thought.